gedeschaines/jsRK4/README.md

 Having developed numerous 2D and 3D graphics applications to generate runtime and post-processing display of simulation output, ranging from battle field dynamics to 6-DOF missile simulations, on expensive graphics display hardware using proprietary software libraries, the opportunity to use freely and readily available JavaScript enabled and HTML5 capable web browsers as a Graphical User Interface (GUI) for modeling and simulations could not be avoided.

 Since most physics based simulations involve numerical integration of differential equations, a crucial simulation component would be an integration routine.
-The explicit [RK4](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node5.html) method is easy to implement and is generally well behaved for simple non-stiff problems such as a mass-spring-damper system with reasonable values for the system's characteristics -- gravitational acceleration (g), mass (m), spring constant (k), damping coefficient (c), initial displacement (x0) and velocity (v0).
+The explicit [RK4](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node5.html) method is easy to implement and is generally well behaved for simple non-stiff problems such as a mass-spring-damper system with reasonable values for the system's characteristics in equation (1) above: gravitational acceleration (g), mass (m), spring constant (k), damping coefficient (c), initial displacement (x0) and velocity (v0).

 ## Attribution